 I always have a hard time writing these things, but here we go:

 - I’m married, living in gorgeous Seattle, and have two wonderful children.
 Family first.

 - I’m originally from New Jersey.

-- I’m a group manager at Microsoft in the Windows division.
+- I’m a Director at Amazon.com in Kindle group.

-- Prior to Microsoft I helped start or was part of a few high-tech startups and saw some bona fide successes (and some bona fide failures).
+- Prior to that, I helped start or was part of a few high-tech startups and saw some bona fide successes (and some bona fide failures).